 The first rule of driving is VW Camper is that you have to wave at all other VW Campers you pass on the roads.
 You’ll also end up waving to every child or young at heart adult you see too!

-Unfortunately every once in a while someone won’t take so kindly to being forced to drive at 40 mph down a country lane or two.
-Aggressive drivers will probably honk their horn at you, over take at unsafe points and if you’re really unfortunate you’ll get a few of them waving back at you in lewd gestures.
+Unfortunately every once in a while someone won’t take so kindly to being forced to drive at 40 mph as they get stuck behind you.
+Aggressive drivers will probably honk their horn at you, overtake at unsafe points and, if you’re really unfortunate, you’ll get a few of them waving back at you in lewd gestures.
 It’s not nice but it is something to be aware of.

 7. Get used to moving about every couple of days

 For most people whether they have camped, caravanned or stayed in apartments or B&B’s they aren’t used to moving about every couple of days.

 With a camper part of the fun is of course driving around.
 Having the open road ahead of us and not feeling tied to one place was the real appeal when we decided to rent the camper van.
 It can however be a bit difficult to get used to moving about especially if the weather is good and you are enjoying where you’ve parked up.

 On the other side of the coin, just because you have rented a camper van doesn’t mean you have to move around every day.
 I’m guilty of trying to pack too much in to a holiday and I wish we had have had two weeks to explore instead of just one.

 Our route around Cornwall went something like this:

 - Perranporth (1 night)